yblir/vllm-learn/docs/source/design/plugin_system.md

 ## How Plugins Work in vLLM

 Plugins are user-registered code that vLLM executes.
 Given vLLM's architecture (see [](#arch-overview)), multiple processes may be involved, especially when using distributed inference with various parallelism techniques.
 To enable plugins successfully, every process created by vLLM needs to load the plugin.
-This is done by the [load_general_plugins](https://github.com/vllm-project/vllm/blob/c76ac49d266e27aa3fea84ef2df1f813d24c91c7/vllm/plugins/__init__.py#L16) function in the `vllm2.plugins` module.
+This is done by the [load_general_plugins](https://github.com/vllm-project/vllm/blob/c76ac49d266e27aa3fea84ef2df1f813d24c91c7/vllm/plugins/__init__.py#L16) function in the `vllm.plugins` module.
 This function is called for every process created by vLLM before it starts any work.

 ## How vLLM Discovers Plugins